DK26/osa-mailer-docs/src/introduction.md

 ### Open

-It is a free and open-source feature-rich backend engine for sending automated E-mails
+It is a free and open-source feature-rich backend engine for sending automated E-mails.

 ### Smart

-It is using sophisticated, programable HTML templates ("Smart Templates") that can provide advanced capabilities when producing E-mails
+It is using sophisticated, programable HTML templates ("Smart Templates") that can provide advanced capabilities when producing E-mails.

 ### Alert

 It is designed in the context of alerting or notifying about events and elegantly providing relevant context about them.
-(It can also be used to send newsletters, but for now you'll have to handle your own subscriptions backend services)
+(It can also be used to send newsletters, but for now you'll have to handle your own subscriptions backend services).

 ## Main Features